 During Your First Quarter

 Western Washington University is committed to creating a campus culture of compassion, well-being, equity, and social justice, and improving the health of all our community members.
-One way our school commits to these values is by providing students with the Voices for Change training to build the skills and knowledge that create healthy communities, prevent violence, and help ensure a safe campus environment for everyone.
+One way our school commits to these values is by providing students with the Voices for Change training to build the skills and knowledge that create healthy communities, prevent violence and hazing, and help ensure a safe campus environment for everyone.

 New students will receive an email to their WWU email address from StudentTrainings@getinclusive.vendor.wwu.edu with information about the Voices for Change training no later than the first week of the quarter.
 Visit the Voices for Change website for details about the training and how to access it.